joshkitt/cloud-certification/aws/aws-csaa.md

 - Distributes traffic across multiple targets
 - Route users to different locations
 - Integrates with EC2, ECS, and Lambda
-- Supports one or more Azs in a region
+- Supports one or more Azs in a Region
 - Any load balancer has a static hostname, do not resolve underlying IP
 - Put in front of an auto-scaling group
 - Like an F5